 Besides getting someone to help you live at home, you may need to make physical changes to the home itself to improve mobility and access.
 For example, you might need to add a wheelchair ramp at the entrance or install grab bars in the bathroom.
 A whole range of assistive equipment could be needed within the home to manage symptoms.
 If you need help obtaining such equipment or making your home more accessible, please contact your ALS Texas Care Services Manager.

 Assisted Living Facilities

 If it becomes no longer feasible to live at home, an assisted living facility may meet your needs.
 Assisted living facilities provide a place to live and caretakers to help you with your daily living activities.
 They do not provide the level of intensive nursing and medical care offered by nursing homes, and therefore usually cost less than nursing homes (though they are typically more expensive than living at home).

 Of the different living arrangements available, nursing homes provide the most services and the highest level of medical care.
 A nursing home may be utilized by ALS patients who are in advanced stages of the disease and need around-the-clock care.
 Note: If you consider this option, consult with your local ALS Texas Care Services Manager to find out if there are any facilities in your area who are experienced with caring for someone with ALS.

 Similar to the foster care system for children, adult foster care matches adults in need of care with licensed families who are able to care for them.
 In this scenario, the ALS patient would live in the foster family’s home.
 The patient pays the foster family for room and board.

-You can learn about adult foster care options in your area by contacting the Texas Department of Aging and Disability Services (DADS).
+You can learn about adult foster care options in your area by contacting Texas Health and Human Services.